Why does mold make us sick?

 Chaetomium

-Found in water-damaged buildings.
+This is a toxic "marker mold" most often found after a serious water event.
 Can produce mycotoxins causing respiratory issues and skin infections.

 This mold is unhealthy at almost any level.